Frederick C. Beiser

-Frederick Charles Beiser (/ˈbaɪzər/; born November 27, 1949) is an American philosopher who is professor of philosophy at Syracuse University.
-He is one of the leading English-language scholars of German idealism.
-In addition to his writings on German idealism, Beiser has also written on the German Romantics and 19th-century British philosophy.
-He received a Guggenheim Fellowship for his research in 1994, and was awarded the Order of Merit of the Federal Republic of Germany in 2015.
+Frederick Charles Beiser (/ˈbaɪzər/; born November 27, 1949) is an American philosopher who is professor emeritus of philosophy at Syracuse University.
+He is best-known for his work on German idealism and has also written on the German Romantics and 19th-century British philosophy.

-Early life and education
+Life and career

-Beiser was born on November 27, 1949, in Pittsburgh, Pennsylvania.
+Beiser was born on November 27, 1949, in Albert Lea, Minnesota.
 In 1971, Beiser received a bachelor's degree from Shimer College, a Great Books college then located in Mount Carroll, Illinois.
 He then studied at the Oriel College of the University of Oxford, where he received a Bachelor of Arts degree in philosophy, politics and economics in 1974.
 He subsequently studied at the London School of Economics and Political Science from 1974 to 1975.
-Beiser earned his Doctor of Philosophy (DPhil) degree in philosophy from Wolfson College, Oxford, in 1980, under the direction of Charles Taylor and Isaiah Berlin.
+Beiser earned his Doctor of Philosophy (DPhil) degree in philosophy at Wolfson College, Oxford, in 1980, under the direction of Charles Taylor and Isaiah Berlin.
 His doctoral thesis was titled The Spirit of the Phenomenology: Hegel's Resurrection of Metaphysics in the Phänomenologie des Geistes.

-Career

 After receiving his DPhil in 1980, Beiser moved to West Germany, where he was a Thyssen Research Fellow at the Free University of Berlin.
 He returned to the United States four years later.
 He joined the University of Pennsylvania's faculty in 1984, staying there until 1985.
 He then spent the springs of 1986 and 1987 at the University of Wisconsin–Madison and University of Colorado Boulder, respectively.